 If you or your child’s other parent needs to or desires to relocate with your minor child, a long distance parenting plan should ensure that both parents can remain actively involved in your child’s life.
 Even if both parents agree to a parental relocation, you must have this modification approved by a Judge who will take into consideration the specifics of your parenting plan.
 Whether you wish to relocate, or you want to contest a parental relocation, it is wise to consult with a seasoned Tampa child custody attorney who can provide focused legal counsel.

 The Cost of Relocation & Long Distance Parenting

-Aside from the best interests of the children, the costs associated with long distance time sharing should be specific and will be considered.
+Aside from the best interests of the children, the costs associated with long distance timesharing should be specific and will be considered.
 Depending on the distance and the specifics of your situation, you will have to consider who will be responsible for the cost of travel.
 Airfare, fuel, lodging, time away from work or other expenses related to long distance shared parenting must be considered.
 Additionally, the age and the needs of the children can come into consideration.
-Every child custody and relocation case is unique, so there may be several factors that effect any modification and long distance parenting plan.
+Every child custody and parental relocation case in Tampa Bay is unique, so there may be several factors that effect any modification and long distance parenting plan.
 The goal is to ensure that you can comply with the timesharing modification and that both parents can continue to maintain and/or foster a healthy relationship with the children.

 Florida Law – Relocation and Long Distance Parenting Plans